What are the benefits of battery technology?

 Why is battery tech important for a clean energy future?

-Utility-scale batteries are transforming the energy sector, allowing for the storage of energy to smooth out oversupply and shortages in renewable energy.
+Utility-scale batteries are transforming the energy sector, allowing for energy storage to smooth out oversupply and shortages in renewable energy.
 When solar plants or wind farms generate a lot of energy on a good day, high-quality batteries can store that energy for times when it cannot be actively generated as easily.
 The more battery storage we have for clean energy, the less reliant we are on conventional energy methods that kick in when demand is high.

-What are current emerging technologies?
+What are the current emerging technologies?

 We use silicon nanowires to overcome swelling and cracking, a common problem with silicon anodes, and as a better option than graphite anodes.
 Our batteries offer many benefits, which we’ll outline below.

-Improved energy density
+Higher energy density

-Why is energy density important?
+Why is higher energy density important?

 Longer lifespan